 Ensuring that individuals grappling with both ADHD and addiction receive comprehensive treatment is paramount.
 Effective treatment entails addressing both conditions simultaneously.
 This approach encompasses various components, such as medication management to alleviate ADHD symptoms, residential rehabilitation, and behavioural therapies like cognitive-behavioural therapy (CBT), along with active participation in support groups.

-Behavioural therapies, notably CBT, play a pivotal role in equipping individuals with ADHD and addiction with coping mechanisms and strategies to manage their symptoms and triggers.
+Behavioural therapies, notably CBT, plays a pivotal role in equipping individuals with ADHD and addiction with coping mechanisms and strategies to manage their symptoms and triggers.
 Additionally, support groups such as AA, CA, and NA offer a valuable sense of community, where peers share similar experiences and provide mutual encouragement.

 It's crucial to acknowledge that there's no one-size-fits-all solution for treating ADHD and addiction.
 Each person's journey toward recovery is unique, necessitating a personalized treatment plan tailored to their specific needs and circumstances.